 - Click the Safely Remove Hardware and Eject Media icon on the Windows taskbar. - 2.
-Select memory media. - 3.
+Select the memory media that you want to remove. - 3.
 Push the memory media until you hear a click to partially release it. - 4.
 Grasp the media and remove it.